Creating something new with the tools of the old does not work. Our current systems are failing us. But what might a new, better system look like?

 What is rLab?

 Regenerative Futures Lab (rLab) empowers young visionaries to re-imagine new, regenerative realities and serve as paradigm shifters for a more just society. rLab is the place where students collectively try to figure out how to navigate paths to a re-imagined future that prioritizes the well-being of humans and the planet.
-Rather than learning how to be successful in the system as it currently exists, we seek to learn how to successfully influence change towards a regenerative future; a future centered around wellbeing, reciprocity, safety, and justice
+Rather than learning how to be successful in the system as it currently exists, we seek to learn how to successfully influence change towards a regenerative future; a future centered around wellbeing, reciprocity, safety, and justice.

 Specifically, we will engage in tangible projects that have the potential to overcome aspects of appropriation, exploitation, toxic power, and the depletion of human spirits and natural systems.
 The guiding principle is engaged and responsible participation, with the aim to create something you and others can be proud of at the end of the semester, and be useful to the collective effort of building a better world.
-All teams will receive support from the director of rLab, and will actively seek collaborations and input from experts in the field, faculty, activists, and outside organizations.
+All teams will receive support from the Kenan Institute for Ethics and the director of rLab, and they will actively seek collaborations and input from experts in the field, faculty, activists, and outside organizations.

 More Information

-If you would like to take part in rLab as a general researcher, the application must be submitted by August 26, 2024 at 11:59 p.m. at the latest.
+If you would like to take part in rLab as a general researcher, the application must be submitted by December 4, 2024 at 5:00 p.m. at the latest.

 If you have any question about rLab or application deadlines, email Dirk Philipsen at dirk.philipsen@duke.edu.